Request Inactive or Retired Status

 - Your license must be unencumbered

 If you plan to discontinue the practice of nursing in North Carolina, either permanently or temporarily, a request may be made to become inactive.
 Inactive Status is requested when your license is up for renewal.
 The request for Inactive Status MUST be made before the expiration of your current license.
 Once a license expires, it cannot be placed on the Inactive Status.
-Postcard notifications are mailed approximately 90 days prior to expiration of your license.

 A nurse who has retired has the option of placing his or her license on Retired Status when the license is up for renewal.
 The request for Retired Status MUST be made before the expiration of your current license.
 If a license is inactive or expires, it cannot be placed on Retired Status.
-Postcard notifications are mailed approximately 90 days prior to expiration of your license.

 Retired Status allows you to use the designation of either Registered Nurse - Retired or Licensed Practical Nurse – Retired.
 With the Retired Status, you will receive a frameable Certificate with this designation as well as a two-year subscription to the Bulletin.
 This Certificate will be mailed to you after the expiration date of your current license.

-Requesting Active Status
+Request Active Status

-- You must complete the reinstatement application.
+- You must complete the reinstatement application

 - Prior to reinstatement, a Criminal Background Check is required for all applicants who have not held a North Carolina license for six (6) months or more.
 The Criminal Background Check packet is mailed to the nurse upon receipt of the reinstatement application.
 The fingerprinting must be performed by a Law Enforcement Official.
 The fee for the background check is submitted to the Board along with the completed fingerprint card.